tarunsachdeva/blog/_posts/2019-01-10-code-and-community.markdown

 There is a social infrastructure that underpins today's development workflow.
 Building anything with code _requires_ the help of communities like Stack Overflow, Github and CodePen.
 To the point where an [open source] technology is considered only as good as the engagement of it's underlying community.

-In a community, foundational software concepts like abstraction and decomposition take on new meaning.
+Also, when coding in a community, core software concepts like abstraction and decomposition have new dimension.

 Abstraction - the act of removing complexity - is a foundational concept of computing.
 In software, abstraction happens at all levels of Code.
 It is accelerated in a community environment.
 Open sourcing is synonymous with absracting complexity so code is usable by other programmers.
 Exposing code to a diverse community also enables new and interesting forms of abstraction, creating new applications along the way.